 When a Typhoon Signal 8 or higher is hoisted, the city pretty much comes to a standstill.
-Most road and sea transportation will be suspended, and the MTR (subway) will run limited service; only a few taxis will brave the streets, and are likely to charge higher prices (although they’re not supposed to, because insurance won’t cover them during the storm).
+Most road and sea transportation will be suspended, and the MTR (subway) will run limited service.
+Only a few taxis will brave the streets, and are likely to charge higher prices (although they’re not supposed to because insurance won’t cover them during the storm).
 Businesses and schools will be closed, and people will be hunkering down in their homes until the storm passes (usually within 24 hours, sometimes up to two days).

-With all this said, if you’re out in the more remote parts of Hong Kong, whether it’s the Outlying Islands or the far reaches of the New Territories, the storms are a more serious problem.
+With all that said, if you’re out in the more remote parts of Hong Kong, whether it’s the Outlying Islands or the far reaches of the New Territories, the storms are a more serious problem.
 Flooding and falling trees are a real danger.